uphone87/get_climate_for_BioCro/README.md

-# get_climate_for_BioCro
+# Scripts to download NASA power data and produce BioCro weather input

-Scripts to download NASA power data and produce BioCro weather input
+- You need to install **lubridate** package in R!

 Follow the two steps:
 - modify the **site_info.csv** to include your locations' lat/lon, year range and ID!